 Beginning June 13th a bike shuttle will run from the Simplot Lodge to Pioneer Lodge Saturdays and Sundays from 11am– 5pm.
 Cost: $25 per day for unlimited rides/$10 single ride.
 Tickets will be available for purchase at the Simplot Lodge.
 All ages welcome.

 Planning to ride the chairlift or bike shuttle?
 Be sure to sign our release.
 Parents and legal guardians need to sign on behalf of minors.
-Get it here.
+Download the release here.

 The Ridge to Rivers Trail System is a unique partnership among government agencies, private landowners, organizations and individuals.
 Its exceptional roads and trails meander through approximately 80,000 acres of land between the Boise Ridge and the Boise River.
 These roads and trails link more than land and water…they connect people with each other and the environment.
 Your care and courtesy will help protect these fragile foothills.